filaforge/filament-deepseek-chat/README.md

 ---

-## Usage
-- Open “DeepSeek Chat” from your Filament navigation.
-- Go to “DeepSeek Settings” to set your personal API key (stored on the user).
-If you prefer, you can set a default in `.env` (see below) and users can override it.
-- Start chatting.
-Conversations are saved to the `deepseek_conversations` table.
+### Step 3: Start using the plugin!
+The plugin is now fully installed and ready to use.
+No additional setup required.

 ---

 ## Configuration
-The package publishes `config/deepseek-chat.php` with these options:
+The package automatically publishes `config/deepseek-chat.php` with these options:

 ```php
 return [